JeanEmirSR/Code-Aditor/README.md

 *Read this in other languages: [Español](README_es.md)*

-# Code Editor IDE for Android
+# Code Aditor IDE for Android

 A lightweight, powerful, and native Integrated Development Environment (IDE) designed specifically for mobile devices.
 This project aims to transform the programming experience on Android by offering tools typically only found in desktop environments.